 This was a case where “Why” and “Why not” were simply not enough.

-That afternoon, Ronald had lain on his bed in the rooming house where he lived, reading his Bible.
+That afternoon, Ronald, a Black man, lay on his bed in the rooming house where he lived, reading his Bible.
 Ronald Jackson was a practicing Christian.

 A group of strange men burst in and attacked him.